-Loan counseling provides information on student loans and the required paperwork.
-Contact Financial Aid at (207) 453-5149 or email financialaid@kvcc.me.edu
+Loan counseling provides information on student loans and the responsibilities that go with borrowing a loan.
+If you have questions after completing the entrance or exit counseling at studentaid.gov contact Financial Aid at (207) 453-5130 or email financialaid@kvcc.me.edu.

-Federal Loan Limits and Refusal to Certify a Stafford Loan
+Federal Loan Limits and Refusal to Certify a Direct Loan

 Through debt management and loan counseling, students are encouraged to borrow only what they need for educational costs.
 Annual loan limits for subsidized and unsubsidized loans are: \$3,500 for first year undergraduates, and \$4,500 for second year undergraduates.
 Dependent students may be eligible to borrow an additional unsubsidized loan of up to \$2,000 per academic year.
 Independent students and dependent students whose parents cannot borrow a PLUS loan may be eligible to borrow an additional unsubsidized Stafford Loan of up to \$6,000 per academic year.
-Individual, comprehensive counseling by KVCC's Financial Aid staff is available on request, and is recommended for any student wishing to borrow.
+Students who have questions on how much to borrow should contact the Financial Aid Office for individual assistance.